galexcode/monkey.sublime-linux/README.md

 Just replace ~/Monkey/bin/trans_linux in string "cmd": ["~/Monkey/bin/trans_linux", "-target=Html5_Game", "-run", "\"$file\""], with your path.
 For example: "cmd": ["/usr/bin/trans_linux", "-target=Html5_Game", "-run", "\"$file\""]

+## Platforms support
+monkey.sublime-linux allow to build html5 games.
+build-files for other platform will be corrected and re-uploaded soon.

 ## Feautures
 Read about monkey.sublime feautures you can on [monkey.sublime page](https://github.com/gingerbeardman/monkey.sublime).